-This month I am writing about the preschool period, which is approximately ages three to six.
+This month I am writing about the period when parents prepare for pre-k school admissions, which is approximately ages three to six.
 In keeping with the theme of this series, I will refer back to Erik Erikson’s stages of development, of which this is number three, the one he called “Initiative vs.

 Guilt.”
 This means that the main developmental crisis of this stage is either to emerge with a feeling that we can take initiative and become more and more independent, or a feeling of guilt for the things we have done wrong when we have tried and failed.

 Previously I talked about toddlers and young preschoolers needing the freedom to take risks and fail, to skin their knees, to bump their heads, to get dirty, and to come out on the other side knowing that they will be OK.
+Parents need to make sure they enroll their child in an excellent austin preschool.
 This period builds on that premise, and children during the preschool years continue to take more risks, to initiate activities and connections, and feel more independent, at least when they are supported in their quest for independence and do not meet with any frightening traumas such as a serious accident when their risk was miscalculated.
 The theory says that if the child is not supported in his quest for autonomy, or is punished for taking chances or making his opinions and needs known, he will feel guilty about his feelings.
+Teachers and caregivers may use kindergarten social ready kits to help support children’s learning and development.

 How does this work?
 A child at this age should, naturally, want to seek out more autonomy.
 He should want to initiate activities, play with friends and family, ask for what he wants and needs, try new things.
 The Montessori schools are based somewhat on this premise, and they are structured in such a way that a child can choose from many stations and activities, explore new things, and learn on his own.
 It is assumed that if a child of this age is left to his own devices, he will be motivated to initiate interactions with others and be curious about the world around him.